my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

 ## Functions

+### Naming

 - Function names should tell what the function does.
 It should be short, but it’s better to be clear than short, as coding editors’ autocomplete makes it easy to type long names.

+    Use informative names, e.g., sales_data_2020, api_token, rate_of_interest.

-- Function names should be verbs, and arguments should be nouns.
+- Generally function names should be verbs, and argument/variable name should be nouns.

+- Don’t include dots ( . ) in names.

+    Base R uses dots in function names (`contrib.url()`) and class names (`data.frame`), but it’s better to <u>reserve dots exclusively for the S3</u> object system.

+    In S3, methods are given the name `function.class`; if you also use `.` in function and class names, you end up with confusing methods like `as.data.frame.data.frame()`.

-- nouns are ok if the function computes a very well known noun.
+- Nouns are ok if the function computes a very well known noun.
     - `mean()` is better than `compute_mean()` and  `coef()` is better than `get_coefficients()`
     - A good sign that a noun might be a better choice is if you’re using a very broad verb like “get”, “compute”, “calculate”, or “determine”. ❌